Introduction

 3. Does meditation enhance memory?

-It is true, particularly mindfulness and transcendental meditation,, optimise the brain.
+It is true, particularly mindfulness and transcendental meditation, that optimise the brain.

 4. Can cyclic meditation be used by novice meditators?

-Of course, it is easy, because it is guided and contains soft movements, so it is easy eveforto a beginner.
+Of course, it is easy because it is guided and contains gentle movements, making it accessible even to beginners.

 5. What’s the difference between meditation and concentration?

-Meditation is awareness, and that means paying attention to thoughts, whereas concentration has a single object or task.
+Meditation is about awareness, which means paying attention to thoughts, whereas concentration focuses on a single object or task.